Sunday, December 14, 2025

 TOUCHING THE PEN

 In a note just now to my friend Monique in Canada---she of the delightful and sumptuous La Table de Nana, now closed down and sorely missed, I mentioned an old custom which I think of now and then.
 Letters often used to begin: I take my Pen in Hand. . .
 And a lot of people DID take that for true, especially some of our town residents who had the misfortune of having never learned to read or write.
 And so, I had a few patrons who counted on me to read their letters from family and friend, as well as to WRITE them.
-As I took down their words, quite a few of them would finish the little ritual by a hesitant touch of my pen.
+As I took down their words, quite a few of them would finish the little session by a hesitant touch of my pen.
 It's as if the writings were some unspoken RITES---a sacred ritual to the words, in which touching the pen, though they could not write nor read what I was putting down---that conveyed some sort of power to the words, and made them theirs.

 Even folks who came in and could only write their X on a note or document---that power of touching my trusty Parker 51 Gold-All-Over---a graduation gift which has lasted me decades---those folks trusted in the POWER of the touch, and the proof of their being there in that moment to vouchsafe their word and their agreement.
 And even Wills and Deeds were treated with the dignity of their "X" if I had written in their name, and BY: racheld.
 The confidence in that touch was solid, legality was confirmed, and the courthouse understood.